sangambaral17/TradeMaster/SIMPLE_INSTALLER_GUIDE.md

 1. Click **"New Project"** button (big button in center)
 2. In the left panel, select **"Installer"** → **"Simple"**
 3. Click **"Create Project"** button at bottom
-4. Save the project file as `TradeMaster.aip` in your project folder
+4. Save the project file as `WalsongTradeMaster.aip` in your project folder

 ---